 There are many ways to cook and prepare herring, such as from boiling, frying, smoking, roasting, grilling, and pickling.
 Smoked or pickled herring makes a nice accoutrement to an appetizer spread, and is often served at breakfast in Scandinavian countries.
 Most fresh herring has to be cooked right away as it gets pungent fast, and although it can be filleted fresh for the grill, pan-fried, or deep-fried, most herring is cured for consumption.
 Pickled herring is the most common way to eat herring, which requires a vinegar, salt and sugar mixture that often includes onion, bay leaves, and peppercorns.

 Other ways to prepare herring include baking the fish whole (with or without heads) after stuffing it with herbs and spices.
 Coating it in breadcrumbs and deep frying can be delicious, though you can't necessarily get the nuances of the fish this way.
 There's also grilling; typically the fish is filleted and marinaded or at the very least treated with salt, pepper, and oil.

 What Does Herring Taste Like?

-When eaten fresh, herring has a distinct flavor similar to a sardine.
+When eaten fresh, herring has a ce.
 It's an oily fish so it flakes off in moist chunks, and the rich fatty components give herring a hearty body that's fulfilling and coats the palate.
 Pickled herring tastes quite different and tends to have a vinegary bite that works well with cream cheese, sour cream, onions, and grainy breads.

 Herring vs. Sardines